Thule Sapling Review

 The Sapling is the only pack we tested with a torso width adjustment.
 This helps the pack fit various sizes better than packs with a stationary torso.
 The torso length is also adjustable with four different lengths with a six-inch range.

 The waistband has additional structural elements that add support and increase comfort for the wearer.
-This is a close second to the Osprey Poco AG Plus.
 The belt sits nicely on the hips and distributes the weight so well it feels like a part of you.
 It has a forward pull to adjust and an extra section of the belt extends the rigid piece.

-The shoulder straps are well-padded and combined with the chest clip help pull the carrier closer to the back of the wearer increasing overall comfort and improves weight distribution.
+The shoulder straps are well-padded and combined with the chest clip help pull the carrier closer to the back of the wearer increasing overall comfort and improving weight distribution.

-The Sapling earned a 9 of 10 for child comfort, making it the second most comfortable pack for passengers.
+The Sapling is one of the most comfortable packs for passengers.

 The Sapling is a very stable feeling pack for children, and we were even able to jog while wearing it without jostling baby.